 Standard German was the language used in most German-American newspapers, official documents, etc., however, a distinct Pennsylvania-German idiom, comprised basically of southwestern German dialect features, slowly emerged over several decades.
-Although initially only a spoken language, it appeared in printed form by the middle of the nineteenth century and has since experienced common usage.

-The development of Pennsylvania-German into a literary language undoubtedly received a major impetus from the amazing success of dialect writers in Germany such as Johann Peter Hebel, Berthold Auerbach, Fritz Reuter, and Klaus Groth.
-Pennsylvania-German is still popular, and the study of its literature, past and present, offers important insights into our German-American heritage.
+Although initially only a spoken language, it appeared in printed form by the middle of the nineteenth century and has since experienced common usage.2 amazing success of dialect writers in Germany such as Johann Peter Hebel, Berthold Auerbach, Fritz Reuter, and Klaus Groth.
+Pennsylvania-German is still popular, and the study of its literature, past and present, offers important insights into our German-American heritage.3